-Just as a great baseball hitter only swings at good pitches, a good investor should only be investing in a good cycle trend.
-Tom: We provide monthly analysis of what is happening in our local market so our clients can decide whether it's time to buy, sell or hold.
+Just as a great baseball hitter only swings at good pitches, a wise investor should only be investing in a good cycle trend.
+Tom: We do extensive research and provide our clients monthly analysis of what is happening in our local market so you can decide whether it's time to buy, sell or hold.

 During rising markets even poorly located, poorly maintained properties go up in value.
 During falling markets, even pristine homes in prime locations go down in value.